netglade/auto_mappr/packages/auto_mappr/README.md

 Boxing, `String` to `DateTime`, and stuff like that, `TypeConverter`s are your friend.
 Note since type converters are only used internally, you cannot in any way use them using the `.convert()` method.

-Note that global type converters are also "absorbed" when including a module.
+Global type converters are also "absorbed" from included modules.
+To make the priority crystal clear:

+1. (local) type converters from `MapType`, in order
+1. (global) type converters from `AutoMappr`, in order
+1. (global included) type converters from `included` modules, in order

 Use `MapType` for most of the things.
 Use `TypeConverter` only for cases that cannot be solve otherwise.